 How do I find out what videos/DVDs the MSU Library owns?

-To see what the MSU Library owns, search our library catalog using the "DVD/Video Search" option on the right-hand side of the screen.
+To see what the MSU Library owns, search CatSearch for Physical Items and use the side limit of Video

 I need to show a video/DVD in my class.
 Can I reserve it ahead of time so that I know it will be available on the day of my class?